"And". It should be such a simple word.

 I was wavering about whether to actually post this, and I'll keep it anonymous, but there are things that need to be said, and besides, I need to vent.

 I'm sorry, people, but this is getting way out of hand.I can't dispute that something is getting way out of hand.
 I just don't agree with you on what it is.
+My version has more to do with people going out of their way to get upset about things that don't affect them, especially when they spread harmful misinformation in the process.

 First of all, it's a PRIVATE school.
 They can send him home and refund the tuition and not accept him.Well, no, they can't.
 A private school—particularly a for-profit, non-religious private school like this one—is a business, which, at least in California, means that baseless discrimination is, in addition to being the wrong thing to do in any case, quite explicitly illegal (though I tend to think things like "equal protection under the law" ought to cover that already).
 Not to mention that the school reportedly advertised itself as "nondiscriminatory" regardless.